maddiehenniger/rowan-imputation-tests/README.md

 #### Chunking step

 For this step, we have a couple of parts.
 We're going to specify the reference with `--h`, the test samples with `--g`, the chromosome with `--r`, the name of the log file with `--l`, and the output chunked coordinates with `--o`.
 This will output a TXT file that contains 7 columns.
-The first column is numbered 0-n number of chunks, the second column is the chromosome, the third column and fourth column are the chromosome and range (i.e., 25:31475-5742958), the sixth column is ???, and the seventh column is ???.
+The first column is numbered 0-n number of chunks, the second column is the chromosome, the third column is the buffered region, the fourth column is the imputation region, the fifth column is the length, the sixth column is the number of target arkers, and the seventh column is the number of reference markers.

 ```
 imp5Chunker_v1.2.0_static \